Last Updated on July 6, 2023

 At first glance, you may wonder what makes these two breeds so different.
 In fact, there are several key differences.

 The biggest distinguishing factor is physical appearance.
-The American Bully has a large head with a snubby snout as compared to the more narrow face of the Pit Bull.
+The American Bully has a large head with a snubby snout as compared to the more narrow face of the APBT.

 The American Bully is shorter than the Pit Bull, mainly because of its legs.
 Only the Classic type of American Bully is known to have average-sized legs.

-When it comes to build, the Pit Bull is certainly known for its muscle and brawn, but muscle is one of the main traits that the American Bully was bred to show off.
-Heavy bones, a wide chest and thick features make it quite the robust canine.
+When it comes to build, the American Pittie is certainly known for its muscle and brawn, but muscle is one of the main traits that the American Bully was bred to show off.
+Heavy bones, a wide chest, and thick features make it quite the robust canine.

-Are American Bully and American Bulldog the same?
+Are American Bullies and American Bulldogs the same?

 The short answer is NO, they are not the same breed.

 The American Bulldog was bred for farm work, as well as dog shows and sports.
-The American Bully, on the other hand, is an offshoot of the Pit Bull, bred for companionship.
+The American Bully, on the other hand, is an offshoot of the Pittie, bred for companionship.

 You can really tell these two breeds apart by their physical appearance.
 The American Bulldog is taller, with long legs and a more streamlined, lighter body.
 The head is longer than that of the American Bully.

-Conclusion: Is the American Bully the Breed for You?
+Is the Am Bully the Right Breed For You?

 Built like a beast, the American Bully is muscle mayhem!
 Don’t feel intimidated by that broad, bulky chest and a large set of jaws.
 This dog has a whole lot of love to give.